Podcast: Download

 The next next device I’m using is association through imagery.

-Actually, it’s not “imagery” in the way we normally mean it.
-I actually don’t see a picture of any of this in my mind.
+But it’s not “imagery” in the way we normally mean use that term.
+I actually don’t “see”a picture of any of this in my mind.

-Instead, I’m operating more on the level of observation and sound.
-You see, “Bender” starts with ‘be” and so does “Bereich.”
+Instead, I’m operating more on the level of observation, sound and kinesthetic experience.
+As mentioned, “Bender” starts with ‘be” and so does “Bereich.”
 And if you look at my drawing again, you’ll see there’s a drummer in the image.

 1) Revisit the memorized words forward